Boseh-coder/30DaysDuckDBChallenge/README.md

 2. Survival Across Demographics: Intersectionality of factors like class and embarkation point significantly influences survival probabilities.

 3. Advising Chances of Survival: Historical trends, embarkation disadvantages, and age group dynamics contribute to individual outcomes.

+### Day 27-30: Unveiling the Untold Stories of the Titanic Tragedy

+The following insights were uncovered from this analysis:

+- Solo travelers are predominant (848), "Sage family" has the largest family size, and adult men show a low survival rate (11%).

+- Men in third class have a survival rate of 37.74%, while females outperform males with 86.47% survival.
+Cherbourg stands out with the highest embarkation survival rate.

+- Passenger class influences survival rates, with first-class passengers having the highest rates.
+Southampton, Queenstown, and Cherbourg show varying embarkation survival rates.

+- Overall, the analysis unveils nuanced patterns in survival based on demographics, family dynamics, and socio-economic factors among Titanic passengers.

 ## Lessons Learned